Bake to the roots

 Anyway.
 Check what’s available, make an educated choice, and then get to work on the zucchini.
 As mentioned before – instead of rice I used cooked spelt here.
 If you don’t like that or can’t find it in your supermarket you can use regular rice, of course, but also bulgur or quinoa.
 All fine here.

-This recipe here is another dish for the “Vegan Bake Together” week, which Andrea aka.
-Zimtkeks & Apfeltarte and I are doing this January.
+This recipe here is another dish for the »Vegan Bake Together« week, which Andrea aka.
+Zimtkeks & Apfeltarte and I are doing this in January.
 One whole week packed with vegan recipes – a new one each day.
 Everything from breakfast to snacks and cakes.
 You can get more information about our special week in the article for the first day: Vegan Breakfast Bowls with Vegan Scramble Eggs.

 Vegan Bake Together Week with Zimtkeks & Apfeltarte